 - Hits: 819

-Tourist spots in France: Perpignan tourism for 2022
+Tourist spots in France: Perpignan tourism information 2023

 Where is Perpignan?

 Perpignan is located in the very south of France, close to the Spanish border.
 It is on the Mediterranean coast, with beaches just a few kilometers away.
 From the centre of Perpignan you can see the Pyrenees mountain range between France and Spain and this gives the city a very eye-pleasing back-drop.
 Perpignan is on the mainline TGV route between Paris and Barcelona.
 It also has it's own airport, which regular flights to London Stansted.

 Perpignan tourism - Palace of the Kings of Majorca Perpignan